 In the section above we've used the term "plan" — something which is usually missing from the procrastinator's vocabulary.
 If you use the "I do whatever I feel like doing whenever I feel like doing it" method of time management, this scenario is probably familiar to you: you can't work effectively because your mind is on the other things you'd rather be doing, yet you feel guilty when you're not working because there's so much waiting to be done.

 Although there is something to be said for waiting for inspiration to strike, it is usually not a very efficient way to get things done.
 Planning does not mean rigid or elaborate scheduling, but it does require some skill and intelligent decision making.
 A good time plan is probably the single most effective way to control procrastination.
-For information about time planning, see our tips on Effective Time Planning Strategies, or check out A Guide for Time Management, our online workshop on time management issues.
+For information about time planning, see our tips on Effective Time Planning Strategies.

 Procrastination often results when the task seems difficult, unpleasant, or overpowering.
 You can bring the task down to size and make it less intimidating by using this method.
 As soon as you receive a big assignment, set aside a mere 10 or 15 minutes a day to work on it.
 By the end of one week, you'll have spent at least an hour on the task, and you may have found that it's not quite as scary as you thought.
 By spending only a few minutes each day, you are accomplishing a small, and therefore less intimidating, task — one that is less likely to get put off.
 Once you are involved and maybe even interested in the task, you may be motivated to spend more time on it.
 Be cautious, however, since very large tasks such as a thesis require larger blocks of time.
 Manageable, daily periods of work are the key, while starting early helps to ensure that due dates will be met.